Services We Offer in Howard County

-If a tooth infection or severe pain is causing concern, or your dentist is suggesting you visit an endodontist, contact us today.
-We offer the services you need.
-Compromised teeth, teeth that are damaged from infection or from an injury, may need to be thoroughly cleaned and sealed to prevent further decay.
-In consultation with your dentist, our endodontists will determine the best course of action for your needs.
+If you’re experiencing tooth infection or severe pain, or if your dentist recommends a visit to an endodontist, reach out to us today.
+We provide the necessary services you require.
+Teeth that have been compromised due to infection or injury may need thorough cleaning and sealing to prevent further decay.
+Working closely with your dentist, our team of endodontists will determine the most appropriate course of action to address your specific needs.
+We provide the following services to help you achieve better dental health:

 Root Canal Therapy

 Pain or discomfort can be relieved through root canal therapy.
-While the traditional root canal takes two visits to complete treatment, we’re able to accomplish the procedure in just one visit using the industry leading Biolase technology.
-This advanced technology cleans the root canal with greater efficiency, with reduced discomfort, over traditional means.
+While the traditional root canal takes two visits to complete treatment, we’re able to accomplish the procedure in just one visit using the industry-leading Biolase technology.
+This advanced technology cleans the root canal with greater efficiency and reduces discomfort compared to traditional procedures.

 Endodontic Retreatment

-Occasionally, pain may persist after a root canal, or might flare up months or years later.
-While root canal therapy is generally highly effective, a tooth with a complicated anatomy can make it difficult to fully eradicate decay, damage, or infection from causing problems.
-Endodontic treatment in Ellicott City is the next step in avoiding an extraction.
+Occasionally, pain may persist after a root canal or might flare up months or years later.
+While root canal therapy is often highly effective, a tooth with complex anatomy can make it difficult to fully eradicate decay, damage, or infection, leading to problems down the line.
+A retreatment procedure at Access Endodontics in Ellicott City is the next step in avoiding an extraction.

 Sports injuries, car accidents, and other situations can cause damage to your teeth.
-Cracked, chipped, or dislodged teeth can be prone to infections.
+These cracked, chipped, or dislodged teeth can be prone to infections.
 If you’ve experienced dental trauma, an endodontist can correct the interior damage to your teeth.

 Laser-Assisted Irrigation and Disinfection